-You can get a library card by filling out this online form.
+You can register as a library customer by filling out this online form.

-Both print and electronic books can be found in the search service UEF Finna.
+Both print and electronic books can be found in the search service UEF-Primo.

 You can search for a book by its title, author or words describing the topic.

-UEF Finna's location guide tells you in which bookshelf you can find the book.
-See video "How to find a book".
+UEF Primo's location guide tells you in which bookshelf you can find the book.

 Course requirements may also include articles.
 Learn how to recognise journal article references and when to search by journal title and when by article title or author.

-Both print and electronic journals can be found by the journal title in the search service UEF Finna.
+Both print and electronic journals can be found by the journal title in the search service UEF-Primo.

-You can find an article via UEF Finna by selecting the "Search on international e-resources" tab.
+You can find an article via UEF-Primo by selecting the "International articles" search.

-Remember to log in to UEF Finna with your UEF credentials to get access to the electronic resources.
+Remember to log in to UEF-Primo with your UEF credentials to get access to the electronic resources.
 Not all material published online is automatically at the university’s disposal.
 Check the availability.

 Usually it is also worthwhile to search with Google.
 Additionally, articles can be searched via the discipline-specific databases.
 Check the most important databases in your discipline.